 Native to South America and Central America, the Aztecs had been eating tomatoes for centuries, long before the Spaniards showed up in Central America.
 History tends to credit Cortez with the discovery of tomatoes in 1519 when he found them growing in Montezuma’s gardens.
 He returned to Europe triumphantly with his new seeds.
 The first tomatoes to arrive in Europe were likely small and yellow in color, as the Italians and Spanish refer to them as pomi d’oro (yellow apples).

-However, the Europeans were skeptical of the shiny new food, assuming them poisonous, and planted the tomatoes as ornamentals.
+However, the Europeans were skeptical of the shiny new food, assuming them poisonous, they planted the tomatoes as ornamentals.
 The French botanists, Tournefort, would provide tomatoes with their botanical name–lycopersicon esculentum–meaning wolfpeach, as he, too, believed they were poisonous.
 It would take a few years before some brave European would bite into a tomato–and surprise–live.
-Soon after, our love affair with tomatoes began.
+Soon after, European’s love affair with tomatoes began.
 In fact, the French so revered the tomato for its perceived aphrodisiac qualities that they called it pommes d’amour (love apples).
 They made their way back to the “new world” and have been in American’s diets ever since.
-Today, heirloom varieties are making a comeback and people aren’t as attached to tomatoes be just the perfectly round and red shape.
+Today, heirloom varieties are making a comeback and people aren’t as attached to tomatoes being perfectly round and red shape.
 They come in purples, reds, golds, and greens and their flavors are a refreshing change from the flat, overproduced commercial varieties.

 Western nutritional highlights of tomatoes